AlxndrMlk/Barabasi-Albert_Network/README.md

    The goal of this project was to built a step-by-step Barabási–Albert Network Model.
 I used Python 3 and networkx library to meet this objective.

-**Note:** This implementation:
-* hasn't been optimized for computational speed or memory usage; feel free to reuse and improve this code.
+**Note:** This implementation hasn't been optimized for computational speed or memory usage; feel free to reuse and improve this code.

 ### How does it work?
    When you run the script you are asked to specify network parameters: